All Episodes

 I should have got in earlier.

-Um with Arizona, urging the U.S. Supreme Court, whenever they're you have three branches of government, the legislative branch, the executive branch, when there's a conflict between those two branches, then it is the role of that other coequal branch of government, the judiciary, to solve whatever the conflict is, and rightly the attorney general, the attorneys general in these states are uniting to get an answer and get the court to weigh in.
+Let not your hearts be troubled because we discussed this in detail because you have a lot of states now joining with, I think we're up to like 19 now, with Arizona, urging the U.S. Supreme Court, whenever you have three branches of government, the legislative branch, the executive branch, when there's a conflict between those two branches, then it is the role of that other co-equal branch of government, the judiciary, to solve whatever the conflict is.

 Now, if the court follows the Constitution and the process of how a law is created, you don't get to pick and choose what laws that you decide to enforce or not enforce.

-I have no confidence in the institution of media, no confidence in the institution of government, really, especially at the federal level.
+I have no confidence in the institution of media, no confidence in the institution of government, really, especially at the federal level, no confidence in the institution of big tech.

-The last thing I want to say about the Supreme Court have they been scared off, Sean?
+The last thing I want to say about the Supreme Court, have they been scared off, Sean?

 They don't want to get involved in anything.